ZexuanTHU/SERWeb_Doc/README.md

 - .docx(autoconvert, styleless)
 - .latex(autoconvert, without test)

-Choose the most suitable one for you.
+Choose the most suitable one for you, or you can click the download button on the header of this page for downloading the compressed documention archive.

 ## API
 [API list](https://github.com/ZexuanTHU/SERWeb_Doc/blob/master/API/API_list.md) and usage guides for each interface in details.

 ## Demand_analysis
-Several [vivid diagrams](https://github.com/ZexuanTHU/SERWeb_Doc/tree/master/demand_analysis) to help you understand the demand analysis of this project.
+Several [vivid diagrams](https://github.com/ZexuanTHU/SERWeb_Doc/tree/master/demand_analysis) to demonstrate the demand analysis of this project.

 ## Pic
 Several [pictures](https://github.com/ZexuanTHU/SERWeb_Doc/tree/master/pic) to describe the backend modules of the SERWeb project.

 ## Contact
-If you have any problems or feedbacks, please feel free to contact GROUPCHAT with <thugroupchat@gmail.com> or Zexuan with <ye-zx14@mails.tsinghua.edu.cn>.
+If you have any problems or feedbacks, please feel free to contact GROUPCHAT with <thugroupchat@gmail.com>.